StoryCloud/code-style-guides/javascript-style-guide.md

 Because tail calls are not yet widely implemented, use `while` and `do` for algorithms that might grow the call stack boundlessly.

-If Lodash is available, prefer its implementations of the aggregate functions over the ones from `Array.prototype`.
-Also prefer utilities like `_.keys`, `_.isArray`, etc, over the built-ins, as Lodash implementations sometimes fix compatibility issues.

 Aggregate operations provide forms for iterating over collections that are more precise and oftentimes more useful than their procedural alternatives.

 ## Object-orientation

-Functional and object-oriented programming aren't mutually exclusive.
-Object-orientation and classicism aren't bounded.

 You can leverage object-oriented design patterns such as encapsulation, composition, and inheritance in JavaScript.
 Create functions whose instance